CARTAvis/carta-python/docs/source/development.rst

    )

 This preserves the recommendation for older CARTA releases while making 6.2 the minimum for the version under development.
-If the new minimum starts a new CARTA major version, append the new range without closing the previous open-ended range: an open-ended range stops automatically at the end of its CARTA major version.
+The same procedure applies across CARTA major versions: close the previous range at the last compatible ``MAJOR.MINOR`` series, then append the new open-ended range.
+Do not split a range merely because CARTA increments its major version.

 Finishing a development cycle
 -----------------------------